da8y01/gh-blog1/_posts/2023-04-07-feynman-conferencias-computacion.md

 The secret of sending the value of S is to approximate it.

-Then, all we need do is split the interval [0, l] up into one hundred slices (usually referred to as "bins"), and transmit information about which slice the value of S is in; in other words, a number between 0 and lOO.
+Then, all we need do is split the interval [0, 1] up into one hundred slices (usually referred to as "bins"), and transmit information about which slice the value of S is in; in other words, a number between 0 and 100.

 This is not uncommon.
 Usually, such a variable will have values that are not evenly distributed.